Rapparees confirm Wexford star Ryan injured foot with club, not county

 “Our biggest worry is that he will miss the first couple of games.
 Hopefully, we might have him back later and we are able to get through those games.”

-In an interview with, selector Walsh had suggested Ryan hurt himself while “doing something with the county team or something”.
+In an interview with Wexford Today, selector Walsh had suggested Ryan hurt himself while “doing something with the county team or something”.
 However, the Wexford County Board dismissed the claim, a spokesperson stating the hairline fracture to his left foot was incurred while training with the club.
 Ryan was videoed watching on in crutches at training this week.

 Wexford GAA officials and team management are understood to be furious with the intimation they breached the ban on collective inter-county training.
 Last Friday, county chairpersons were told in no uncertain terms that they would be held responsible should their county teams be found to have trained prior to September 14.